 The ultimate goal is to improve every process to a “six sigma” level or better.
 Does it work?
 Motorola reported in 2006 that the company had saved $17 billion using Six Sigma.

 Lean manufacturing principles and Six Sigma methodologies complement each other extremely well.
-The combination of efficiency gains from application of lean principles, and quality gains from the data-driven Six Sigma approach, can boost manufacturing performance, deliver significant cost reductions and produce higher quality output.
+The combination of efficiency gains from the application of lean principles, and quality gains from the data-driven Six Sigma approach can boost manufacturing performance, deliver significant cost reductions and produce higher quality output.

 We are holding a free webinar on “How To Implement Quality Assurance Best Practices” on 15th Aug @ 10.30 am Pacific.
 Register for Free.
 We would be delighted to have you attend.
 There will be a Q & A session where you can ask your questions to the experts directly.